symptom-solver/quality-management/Processes/1000-Management/1003-Management-of-software-lifecycle-requirements.md

 * CEO

 ## Frequency
-* Everytime a new requirement is detected
+* Everytime a new requirement is detected, changed or deleted

 ## Interfaces to other processes
 * None